Private equity in UK (England and Wales): market and regulatory overview

 If an EMI option is granted with an exercise price below the market value of the shares at the date of grant and is then exercised, income tax is payable on the excess of the aggregate market value of the shares at the date of grant over the aggregate option exercise price.
 If the aggregate market value of the shares at the date of exercise is lower than the aggregate market value of the shares at the date of grant, income tax is payable on the excess of the aggregate market value of the shares at the date of exercise over the aggregate option exercise price.
 The employing company must account for the income tax under PAYE and social security payments are also due, if the shares are readily convertible assets for tax purposes.

-On the sale of shares following exercise, the gain made over the value of the shares at grant (or the option exercise price, if higher) is a chargeable gain for CGT purposes (from 23 June 2010, this is subject to a rate of 18% or 28% depending on whether the individual is a basic or higher-rate taxpayer).
-Since 6 April 2008, the relevant period of ownership for CGT entrepreneurs' relief purposes (assuming the qualifying conditions are met, which may be rare in a portfolio company) begins on the acquisition of shares following exercise of an EMI option.
+On the sale of shares following exercise, the gain made over the value of the shares at grant (or the option exercise price, if higher) is a chargeable gain for CGT purposes (from 23 June 2010, this is subject to a rate of 18% or 28% depending on whether the individual is a basic or higher rate taxpayer).
+Since 6 April 2013, the relevant period of ownership for CGT entrepreneurs' relief purposes (assuming the qualifying conditions, excluding the 5% rule which has been relaxed for EMI options are met) includes the time an EMI option is held.

 The EIS rules are tightly drawn (see Question 5) and relief is not generally available for an employee or manager investing in his own company unless he is a business angel.
 This exemption is very restricted but directors may qualify for relief if: